GSA/openacr/docs/CLI.md

 ## Requirements

-You need the latest version of NPM installed.
-There are multiple ways to download NPM but recommendations are to [use NVM](https://github.com/nvm-sh/nvm#install--update-script).
-More instructions on [updating NPM](https://www.geeksforgeeks.org/how-to-update-npm/) are also available.
+You need the latest version of [Node](https://nodejs.org/en/) and NPM installed.
+There are multiple ways to download NPM but recommendations are to [use NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Install